Unleash/unleash-proxy/README.md

 ## OpenAPI

 The proxy can optionally expose a runtime-generated OpenAPI JSON spec and a corresponding OpenAPI UI for its API.
+The OpenAPI UI page is an interactive page where you can discover and test the API endpoints the proxy exposes.
+The JSON spec can be used to generate an OpenAPI client with OpenAPI tooling such as the [OpenAPI generator](https://openapi-generator.tech/).

 To enable the JSON spec and UI, set `ENABLE_OAS` (environment variable) or `enableOAS` (in-code configuration variable) to `true`.

-The spec and UI may then be found at `<base url>/docs/openapi.json` and `<base url>/docs/openapi` respectively.
+The spec and UI can then be found at `<base url>/docs/openapi.json` and `<base url>/docs/openapi` respectively.

-The swagger page is an interactive page where you can discover and test the API endpoints the proxy exposes.
-The JSON spec can be used to generate an OpenAPI client with OpenAPI tooling such as the [OpenAPI generator](https://openapi-generator.tech/).